FerAguate/pleiotest/README.md

 library(pleiotest)
 ```

-This code creates fake balanced data to use as an example
+This code creates a toy example of balanced data to test the functions

 ```R
 # Set seed to obtain consistent results